Tech & Innovation

 Overview of Policy The Upper School Bring Your Own Device (BYOD) Policy is designed to set a framework for consistent, responsible, and ethical use of technology.
 The policy outlines the requirements for each student to provide his/her own device and use it in an acceptable manner that supports learning.
 Students are expected to bring their devices to school each day to engage in research, collaborative writing, organization, and software-specific applications that promote design and problem solving, as well as general classroom learning.

 The Potomac School is committed students with not only the skills needed to succeed in a digital society but also the tools.
 In the Lower School, carts of iPads, MacBooks, and Chromebooks are available to teachers.
-In the Middle School and Intermediate, each student is assigned a Chromebook; in grades 6-8, the Chromebooks travel home with the students for homework completion.
-In the Middle School and Intermediate School, teachers also have access to carts of iPads and MacBooks.
+In the Middle and Intermediate Schools, each student is assigned a device; in grades 4-5, iPads are issued that stay in classrooms; in grades 6-8, Chromebooks are issued that travel home with the students for homework completion.
 In the Upper School, students bring their own devices.
-As well, iPads, Chromebooks, and MacBooks are available to students and teachers.
-The Potomac School utilizes G Suite for Education (Google), and all students have an assigned Google account beginning in fourth grade with students in grades 6-12 having access to email.
+The Potomac School utilizes G Suite for Education (Google), and all students have an assigned Google account beginning in third grade with students in grades 6-12 having access to email.